partmor/SDC-Model-Predictive-Control/README.md

 Since the error expressions become much simpler, the MPC optimization problem will be resolved in **local coordinates**.

-At each instant the reference trajectory waypoints, given in map coordinates, are transformed to the car's FoR using the 2D generic transformation where the rotation of the local system is equal to `psi`, and the center position equal to the car's `[x, y]`.
+At each instant, the reference trajectory waypoints given in map coordinates are transformed to the car's FoR via a 2D transformation where the rotation of the local system is equal to `psi`, and the origin is equal to the car's position `[x, y]`.
 The state vector in local FoR becomes `[x, y, psi, v] = [0, 0, 0, v]`.

 ## Latency